 When Should You Start Taking Prenatal Vitamins?

 Consuming prenatal vitamins can be started before trying to conceive.
 This will ensure the presence of the best vitamins for a healthy pregnancy in the body right from the start.
 Also, the baby’s neural tube which develops into the brain and spinal cord forms during the first few months of pregnancy; that is even before one knows that they are pregnant.
-Taking folic acid among other prenatal vitamins ensures that the baby is protected against neural tube defects.
-Also, prenatal vitamins contain iron, iodine and calcium too, which provide adequate production of blood and strong bones for both the mother and the baby.
+Taking folic acid, among other prenatal vitamins, ensures that the baby is protected against neural tube defects.
+Also, prenatal nutrition contain iron, iodine, and calcium, too, which provide adequate production of blood and strong bones for both the mother and the baby.

-It is best to take prenatal vitamins through the entire pregnancy as they will provide consistent nourishment to the developing baby.
-For some, the doctor might suggest continuing vitamins after the birth too, especially during breastfeeding.
+It is best to take prenatal supplements through the entire pregnancy, as they will provide consistent nourishment to the developing baby.
+For some moms, the doctor might suggest continuing supplements after the birth, too, especially during breastfeeding.
 Doctors strongly recommend continuing prenatal supplements in the first trimester, to ensure proper health for mothers and babies.